How to Host a Fabulous Easter Dinner

 - Arrange the furniture as you’ll want it for the party, check for flow and remove clutter, and designate areas/tables for appetizers, coffee and dessert.
 Figure out the lighting: everyone looks better with light on their face.
 Put lamps on your buffet or server.
 Use low-wattage bulbs and candlelight.
 Do not use overhead lighting, a low-lit atmosphere is half the battle in creating ambiance.

 - Decorate your home: bring out all your spring décor items and get decorating.
 Create fun springy vignettes throughout your home, don’t forget a nice wreath for the front door.
 A perfect Easter gathering starts with a well-dressed table, so finalize what your table will look like.
+You can find great advice for Setting up easter table online so that your decorations are tasteful and appealing for your guests.
 Consider the place settings and centerpiece; you are not only limited to using flowers, you can use seasonal fruits, or an interesting sculptural centerpiece instead.
 You want to make sure it’s the right scale and allows guests to see each other.

 - If you are not having your food catered, prepare dishes or part of dishes that can be prepared a week ahead of time.
 The goal is to spread out the work to avoid getting tired or stressed.

 - Flowers add a splash of color and elegance to your décor, purchase them as close to your parties date as possible so that they’re fresh (no more than 1-2 days prior).
 Set them where you want for the special day.

 - You’ll want to tidy up the house the day before so you won’t have to stress on the day of your party.

 - Create the seating plan: take into consideration who people are seated next to and set out place cards accordingly .
 Tip: Make sure place cards have first and last names, written legibly, on both sides, so guests know the names of people sitting opposite.